fossabot/GiG.Core/docs/GiG.Core.Context.Web.md

 ﻿# GiG.Core.Context.Web

-This Library provides an API to register the Request Context Accessor Functionality for your application.
+This Library provides an API to register the Request Context Accessor functionality for your application.

 ## Basic Usage

-Add the below to your Startup class and this will register the Request Context accessor.
+Add the below to your Startup class to register the Request Context accessor.

 ```csharp